moersou/1plus.me/pages/index.md

 From time to time, I also make some generative-art, interactivity experiments on [100.antfu.me](https://100.antfu.me/).
 -->

-When not online, I love hanging out with my camera and do video-editing.
+When I'm offline, I love wandering around with my camera and editing videos.
 Some of my photos can be found on [this page](/photos).
-I also love movies and dramas, my media consumption can be found [here](/media).
-I live in Shijiazhuang now, if you are around, please reach me out let’s have some coffee or fun together.
+I’m also a fan of Taiwanese film.
+Explore my [watchlist](/media) (Since April 2025) and see what I’ve been watching.

+Currently based in Shijiazhuang, feel free to reach out for coffee or a chat.

 <div flex-auto />